 Genetic conditions are not named in one standard way (unlike genes, which are given an official name and symbol by a formal committee).
-Doctors who treat families with a particular disorder are often the first to propose a name for the condition.
-Expert working groups may later revise the name to improve its usefulness.
-Naming is important because it allows accurate and effective communication about particular conditions, which will ultimately help researchers find new approaches to treatment.
+Doctors who treat families with a new, previously unknown disorder are often the first to propose a name for the condition.
+Later, healthcare professionals, researchers, people affected by the condition, and other interested individuals may come together to revise the name to improve its usefulness.
+Naming is important because it allows accurate and effective communication about particular conditions, which will ultimately improve care and help researchers find new approaches to treatment.

 The basic genetic or biochemical defect that causes the condition (for example, alpha-1 antitrypsin deficiency);

-The gene in which the mutation occurs that causes the condition (for example, TUBB4A-related leukodystrophy);
+The gene in which the variant (or mutation) that causes the condition occurs (for example, TUBB4A-related leukodystrophy);

-The parts of the body affected by the condition (for example, craniofacial-deafness-hand syndrome);
+The parts of the body affected by the condition (for example, brain-lung-thyroid syndrome);

 The name of a physician or researcher, often the first person to describe the disorder (for example, Marfan syndrome, which was named after Dr. Antoine Bernard-Jean Marfan);